 Singapore Biennale

-Southeast Asia's state-anchored contemporary art biennial — founded 2006 by the Singapore Art Museum and the National Arts Council as the institutional response to the post-2000 international biennial conversation, with seven editions across nearly two decades anchored by the Singapore state cultural-policy programme.
+Southeast Asia's state-anchored contemporary art biennial — founded 2006 by the Singapore Art Museum and the National Arts Council as the institutional response to the post-2000 international biennial conversation, with eight editions across two decades anchored by the Singapore state cultural-policy programme, most recently Pure Intention (31 October 2025 – 29 March 2026).

 Singapore skyline — host city of the Singapore Biennale since 2006.